‹ Back to New at Amity Blog

 • Facilitates thinking as a whole for balanced decision-making.

-• Analogy: It’s like looking at a shining diamond from all directions to weigh its brilliance.
+• Analogy: Like examining a diamond from all angles to assess its brilliance.

 7. Trial and Error